RLuckom/raphaelluckom.com/hugo_site/content/posts/profit_and_misinformation.md

 So when we think about using and advocating for better social media, we need to understand that the conversation can't _just_ be about specific instances of racism or bias appearing in the output of these algorithms.
-We _also_ need to focus on the practice of introducing algorithms that may in practice operate as feedback loops that magnify bias and inequality that already exist, as well as all of the other problems that can follow when you let "engaging with" something stand for "valuing" it.
+We _also_ need to focus on the practice of introducing algorithms that may operate as feedback loops to magnify bias and inequality that already exist, as well as all of the other problems that can follow when you let "engaging with" something stand for "valuing" it.
 And when we are using these systems, we should be mindful that we're not _only_ looking at what other users of the service are posting (and we're _definitely not_ looking at what "everybody" is posting, or what "public opinion" looks like.)
-We're also looking at what an algorithm thinks will keep our eyes on the screen.
+We're looking at what an algorithm thinks will keep our eyes on the screen.
 And it doesn't know or care why.